 Just don't be shocked when the Johnsons appear at your door with hot dog buns in hand, begging to throw a cookout at your place.

-1. No-Blow Outdoor Curtains
+#1 No-Blow Outdoor Curtains

 When Cara Daniel of "The Project Addict" blog spied a neighbor's unruly outdoor curtains, she hacked some for her porch that could withstand a gusty Tornado Alley afternoon without upending a glass of lemonade or ensnaring an unsuspecting guest.

 She found the sweet spot by slipping conduit pipes through the curtain tabs up top and a hem at the bottom, and securing the pipes with wires (taut, but not too tight).

-Upkeep has been equally simple thanks to her sturdy choice of fabric.
+Upkeep has been equally simple, thanks to her sturdy choice of fabric.
 "The marine fabric is better than outdoor fabric that I bought," says Daniel.
 The easy-to-wash choice has kept the curtains looking picturesque after five years of use.

-2. Shutter Privacy Fence
+#2 Shutter Privacy Fence

 The $0 price wasn't the only thing that made the material desirable for an outdoor nook's privacy screen, though.
 "They were tall," says Pitman, "could easily be attached to posts, had the vents — which allows air to flow through — and didn't weigh too much."

 After nailing the shutters to four-by-fours cemented into the ground (an easy task with a store-bought bag of pre-mixed cement), the nook-facing side got a charming French-blue facelift and the back a coating of foliage-matching bark brown paint.

-3. PVC Pipe Pergola
+#3 PVC Pipe Pergola

-The showstopper was a cleverly conceived PVC pergola decked with industrial-style lights.
+The showstopper was a clever PVC pergola decked with industrial-style lights.
 She was inspired by traditional wood pergolas, but wanted an easier material.

 PVC pipe — with rebar inside as an anchor — won out for its ease on the DIYer and wallet.
 Could it get any easier?

 Although the project doesn't take much time or skill, Mangin recommends recruiting two friends to help.
 Have one hold each end of the pergola while the third secures the lights with zip ties.
 Overall, it's a dinner party-friendly cinch that's surpassed the one-year mark.

 4. Solar Light Hose Guards

 Topping the list of Sad Gardening Ironies is when the hose you've lugged out to help your landscaping stay lush mows over a bed of delicate flowers you just planted.
 Sigh.

 The DIY part entailed trashing their original plastic stakes (they weren't strong enough to hold a hose in place), hammering 24-inch pieces of rebar into the ground, and slipping a light over each piece.

 "The rebar is maintenance free," says Makara.
 "I have had to replace some of the batteries in the solar lights, but I think that's pretty normal."

 It doesn't get much easier than hammering a stake into the ground.
-Although Makara suggests straightening the rebar with a level, that's about as technical as it gets to create a more functional, flowering garden.
+Although Makara suggests straightening the rebar with a level, that's about as technical as it gets to create a more functional flowering garden.